rasmushyypia/adaptive-detection/README.md

 ## Step 1: capture images
 This step involves capturing calibration and general images using round-cornered Radon checkerboards to ensure accurate camera calibration and coordinate frame definition.
 This project utilized two different sized checkerboards, each serving a specific purpose in the calibration process.
-Both the **SVG** and **JPG** files for these checkerboards are located in the `adaptive-detection/data/calibration_boards/` directory
+Both the **SVG** and **JPG** files for these checkerboards are located in the `adaptive-detection/data/calibration_boards/` directory.

    **Medium Checkerboard** (`checkerboard_radon_medium.jpg`) is utilized for capturing the **20 calibration images** required for accurate camera calibration.